Russia’s capital and Europe’s largest city, Moscow has a long footballing heritage.

 In more recent times, Moscow has had to share domestic prominence with St Petersburg.
 In 2016-17 and 2017-18, the pendulum swung back the other way, first when populist club Spartak won the title after a 16-year wait, then when Lokomotiv narrowly beat CSKA to the league crown.
 These traditional outfits, formed in the early Soviet era, gave Moscow a 1-2-3 on the league podium in 2018.
 Each also now has their own stadium, after far too many years of groundshares and unsatisfying longer-than-short-term arrangements.

 Spartak play at the new-build Otkrytiye Arena, venue for the Confederations Cup in 2017 and five games for the 2018 World Cup finals.
-The final itself will be staged at the prestigious national stadium, the Luzhniki, rebuilt and reopened in November 2017.
+The final was staged at the prestigious national stadium, the Luzhniki, rebuilt and reopened in November 2017.

 When Russia was awarded hosting of the 2018 World Cup in 2010, there was never any question where the final – and, indeed, the curtain-raiser starring the hosts themselves – would take place.